-- 20) To ensure objectivity and scientific accuracy, as well as efficiency and timeliness, authorized spokespeople must be designated for various situations.
-The Chair of the IPCC, IPCC Vice-Chairs and the Secretary are the lead spokespeople for the organization as a whole; the Working Group/Task Force Co-Chairs are the lead spokespeople for the activities of their Working Group/Task Force. - 21) Besides these designated spokespeople, authors or Working Group Vice-Chairs will often be the most appropriate people to speak on their area of science or provide regional perspectives and may be delegated by the Working Group/Task Force Co-Chairs, the IPCC Chair or the Secretary to talk to the media or represent the IPCC at conferences. - People speaking on behalf of the IPCC in an official capacity must focus on communicating a factual, objective presentation of information from the approved IPCC reports and refrain from public statements that could be interpreted as advocacy and compromise the IPCC's reputation for neutrality.
-This is particularly important for those holding the most senior positions, as they are most closely associated with the IPCC in the view of stakeholders.
+20) To ensure objectivity and scientific accuracy, as well as efficiency and timeliness, authorized spokespeople must be designated for various situations.
+The Chair of the IPCC and IPCC Vice-Chairs are the lead spokespeople for the organization as a whole; the Working Group/Task Force Co-Chairs are the lead spokespeople for the activities of their Working Group/Task Force; the Secretary and Senior Communications Manager may speak on activities and the procedures of the IPCC as well as on institutional matters.